 - 2. Next, look for some sample answers.
 What are the examiners looking for?
 How will your answers be graded?

-- 3. Then, book some lessons with native professionals.
+- 3. Then, book some lessons with native English tutors.
 Lessons with Live-English are speaking-focused which means our teachers listen to you and give you feedback on the best ways to improve.

 - 4. Make a plan of how regularly you would like your lessons.
 It’s always a good idea to allow for plenty of time before your exam date, so you can practice as much as possible.